Lincoln family

 The Lincoln family is an American family of English origins.
-It includes the fourth United States Attorney General, Levi Lincoln Sr., governors Levi Lincoln Jr. (of Massachusetts) and Enoch Lincoln (of Maine), and Abraham Lincoln, the sixteenth President of the United States.
+It includes the fourth United States Attorney General, Levi Lincoln Sr., governors Levi Lincoln Jr. (of Massachusetts) and Enoch Lincoln (of Maine), and Abraham Lincoln, the sixteenth president of the United States.

 There were ten known descendants of Abraham Lincoln.
-The president's branch of the family is believed to have been extinct since its last undisputed descendant, Robert Todd Lincoln Beckwith, died on December 24, 1985, without any acknowledged children.
+The president's branch of the family is believed to have been extinct since its last undisputed, legal and known descendant, Robert Todd Lincoln Beckwith, died on December 24, 1985, without any acknowledged children.

-Actor George Clooney is a distant cousin of Lincoln.

 Roots in England

 Samuel Lincoln's father Edward Lincoln was born about 1575 and remained in Hingham, Norfolk, England.
-He died on February 11, 1640, and was buried in the graveyard of St Andrew's Church.
-Edward was the only son of Richard Lincoln (buried 1620) and Elizabeth Remching.
+He died on February 11, 1640.

+Edward was the only son of Richard Lincoln (buried 1620 in the graveyard of St Andrew's Church) and Elizabeth Remching.
 After the death of his wife, Richard married three more times.
-There is some debate and at the time, some contesting discussions relating to the contents of Richard's will.
-Richard was left an inheritance from his father who in turn had it left from his father before him.
+There is some debate – and at the time, some contesting discussions – relating to the contents of Richard's will.
+Richard was left an inheritance from his father, Robert II (d.
+1555/1556), who in turn had it left from his father, Robert (d.
+1543).
 By convention, his son Edward would inherit the lands and holdings in Hingham, Norfolk, but Richard's 4th wife had instead convinced him to leave the entire proceeds of the will to her and his three youngest children.
 With no reason to stay, Edward's children, including Thomas 'the weaver' Lincoln and Samuel Lincoln of Hingham, Norfolk, England, made the perilous journey to the New World.

-History
+History in America

 First generation

 The Lincoln family arrived in Massachusetts Bay Colony in 1637, when Samuel Lincoln (1622–1690), the son of Edward Lincoln, sailed on the ship John & Dorothy from Great Yarmouth.
-He is considered as the patriarch of the Lincoln family in the United States.
+He is considered the patriarch of the Lincoln family in the United States.

+Other Lincolns

+Benjamin Lincoln (1733–1810) was a Continental Army general during the American Revolutionary War, though he is not known to have direct familial links to president Lincoln.
+His English ancestors were some who first settled in Hingham, beginning with Thomas Lincoln 'the cooper', who was among several Lincolns that settled in Hingham when it was part of the Massachusetts Bay Colony.
+He subsequently served as the first United States Secretary of War and the second Lieutenant Governor of Massachusetts.